PSP-Archive/unofficial-gpSP-kai/README.md

 ![Game list](image/gpsp.jpg)

-UO gpSP kai ver 3.4 test 3 Build 92 also have same prob.
-Im trying using old version of gpsp ver: 3.2 user test 02 no prob at all.
-Hope you can fix this glitches. gpSP ver 3.2 user test 02.
+UO gpSP kai 3.4 test 3 Build 92 also have same prob.old version of gpSP 3.2 user test 02 no problems at all.
+Hope can fix this glitches. gpSP 3.2 test 02.

 9. <b><i>Megaman Battle Network 1</b></i> : End of the game when entering underground railroad.